 A good, thorough car wash involves more than simply running your car through a machine.
-I visited Mothers, well-known manufacturer of car washing and detailing products, to learn how to wash a car the way the pros do it.
+I brought our car to Mothers, well-known manufacturer of car washing and detailing products, to learn how to wash a car the way the pros do it.

 1. Car wash soap.
-Don't use dish soap!
+Don't use dishwashing soap!
 Dish soap is hard on rubber components, plus it can remove your car's wax coat.
-We used Mothers California Gold Car Wash, which sells for around $5-6 for a 16 oz. bottle (compare prices).
+We used Mothers Caranuba Wash & Wax, which sells for around $10 for a 64 oz. bottle (compare prices).

 2. A wash mitt made of sheepskin or microfiber cloth.
 Both materials are designed to pick up and hold dirt.
+(Mothers prefers microfiber mitts as they have more "fingers" to scrub the car.)
 Sponges work too, but a wash mitt makes the job easier and is kinder to your car's finish.
 Don't use towels; they merely push the dirt around rather than pick it up.

 3. Two buckets.